andre-caldas/FreeCAD/src/Mod/NamedSketcher/App/gcs_solver/README.md

 This is implemented by the `Orthonormalization` class.

-The `Orthonormalization` class detects when an equation is linearly dependent on the equations that come before it on the ordered list.
+The `Orthonormalization` class detects when an equation is linearly dependent on the equations that came before it on the ordered list.
 It also allows reordering of equations.

 Our approach to dealing with overconstraints is very simple and easy to deal with.